basecamp/bcx-api/sections/tags.md

 Tags are referred to as "file labels" in Basecamp.

 In the API, tags are referenced by name.
-Tag may contain characters that are not safe for URLs.
+Tag names may contain characters that are not safe for URLs.
 When using tag names in API URLs, you **must** be careful to properly encode them.
 Failing to do so may result in `404 Not Found` errors if you attempt to access a tag with an unsafe name.
 For example, to delete a tag named "logos/icons" from a project, you should issue a `DELETE` request to
 `/projects/1/tags/logos%2Ficons.json`.
 More information on URL encoding is available [on Wikipedia](http://en.wikipedia.org/wiki/Percent-encoding).